Years running: 8 (since 2015)

-Apricot Tree Ujan International Film Festival or simply Ujan IFF takes place annually in the first days of October in Armenia's capital city of Yerevan and the village of Ujan.
-It is as much a celebration of anthropological and ethnographic documentary films that depict the heartbeats of diverse ethnic groups and communities, as it is a platform where filmmakers from around the world can meet, share and discuss ideas in a friendly atmosphere and possibly make plans for future collaborations.
+Apricot Tree Ujan International Film Festival or simply Ujan IFF takes place annually in September in the Armenian village of Ujan.
+It is as much a celebration of documentary films of all genres (ethnographic, experimental, animated etc.), as it is a platform where filmmakers from around the world can meet and discuss ideas in a friendly atmosphere, all while living in the houses of the friendly villagers, getting an opportunity to experience Armenian culture up close.

 To this end, Apricot Tree is devoid of red carpets and grandiose ceremonies.
 Instead, the festival is mainly held in the village of Ujan, just 40 minutes away from Yerevan, where participants are accommodated in the houses of the villagers.
 Apricot Tree aims at creating a cozy friendly environment where participants can bond with one another and the audience and the people of Ujan, gain new knowledge about the world by watching each other's films and not least of all – have fun.